hp1004/CoinWatch--Crypto-Search-and-Trade/README.md

 <h2>About the project</h2>

-<p><b>Coindom</b> is a website that allows users to search for information about various cryptocurrencies in real-time.
-The website is designed to provide users with accurate and up-to-date information about the price, market cap, trading volume, and other key metrics of cryptocurrencies. <br/>
+<p><b>CoinWatch</b>  is a dynamic website that empowers users to access real-time information on a wide range of cryptocurrencies.
+Engineered to deliver precise and current data, it offers users insights into cryptocurrency prices, market capitalization, trading volume, and essential metrics. <br/>

-The website is connected to the Coingecko API, which is a popular source of data for cryptocurrency information.
-Coingecko provides data on thousands of cryptocurrencies, including their current price, historical price data, trading volume, market cap, and other important metrics.
-By using this API, the website can provide users with real-time information about the latest cryptocurrency prices and market trends.
+This platform is seamlessly linked to the Coingecko API, a widely trusted source for cryptocurrency data.
+Coingecko boasts an extensive database encompassing thousands of cryptocurrencies, including their present pricing, historical trends, trading volumes, market capitalizations, and other pivotal metrics.
+Leveraging this API, CoinWatch furnishes users with the most recent cryptocurrency prices and pertinent market insights in real-time.
 </p>

-👉 Live Demo: <a href='https://coindom-crypto-search.vercel.app/'>Coindom Demo</a>
+👉 Live Demo: <a href='https://coinwatch-crypto.netlify.app/'>Coindom Demo</a>

 <h3>Build with:</h3>